erik-adelbert/aoc/2023/README.md

 }
 ```

-But we can already see that it would add some difficulties because there's no connection whatsoever with the *structure* of a hand.
+But we can already see that it would add some difficulties because it has no connection whatsoever with the *structure* of the hand.
-I mean what are we doing when we're ranking a hand?
-Actually we are first grouping the card as in `A23A3 -> AA233` and now we clearly see two pairs: `{A: 2}, {2: 1}, {3: 2}`.
-This last representation is easy to build and we know that it's an [*histogram*](https://en.wikipedia.org/wiki/Histogram).
-Building it will instantly provides a *base* value for our hand which is the highest number of the same card:
+I mean what is it to rank a hand?
+First, it is grouping and counting the card as in `A23A3 -> AA233` to make the rank obvious: `{A: 2}, {2: 1}, {3: 2}`.
+This last representation is easy to build and we know that it's the hand [*histogram*](https://en.wikipedia.org/wiki/Histogram).
+Building it will instantly provides a *base* value for our hand which is the highest card frequency:

 ```bash
 {